gnsmam/SimpleModbusGUI/README.md

 Download and unpack the Linux folder from the repository. <br>
 Navigate to location of downloaded folder in the terminal and run the app with "sudo" privileges.

+## Licensing, info, disclaimer of liability

+This software is not affiliated with any company or organization.
+It has been created for private use only and originated as an independent side project of the creator.
+The software is not intended for commercial or professional use and is provided without guarantee of technical support.

+The creator assumes no responsibility for any damage, loss or problems arising from the use of this software.
+The software is provided on an “as-is” (“as-is”) basis, without warranty of any kind, expressed or implied, including any warranty of merchantability or fitness for a particular purpose.
+You use the software at your own risk and are fully responsible for its use.